campfields/campfields/README.md

  hello, you can check out my strawpage, i'm always updating it.

-other than that, i don't have much to say, basic dni critera
+other than that, i don't have much to say, basic dni critera.

 i might follow back!!